Preconditioned Adjoint Data Assimilation for Two-Dimensional Decaying and Forced Turbulence: Statistical Analysis of Adjoint Sensitivity

 Near $\tau = 0$ or $t=T$, both quantities decay exponentially in time because diffusion dominates for a broadband perturbation.
 After the initial transient region (for a time period around $0.3$), the red solid curve shows that the averaged adjoint energy, or variance $\overline{\|\boldsymbol{u}^{\dagger} \|^2}$, grows exponentially in backward time, confirming the chaotic divergence of trajectories.
 In contrast, the blue solid curve ($\|\overline{\boldsymbol{u}^{\dagger}}\|^2$) shows exponential decay even after the transient region.
 This contrast highlights the fundamental difficulty in both optimization and the estimation of ensemble-averaged sensitivity: while the mean decays exponentially, the variance grows exponentially, implying that an exponentially increasing number of samples is required to maintain statistical convergence \citep{wang_wang_zaki_2022, wang2013forward}, as further indicated by the signal-to-noise ratio $\|\overline{\boldsymbol{u}^{\dagger}}\|^2/\overline{\| \boldsymbol{u}^{\dagger} \|^2}$ shown in black dashed curves.
 Near the time $t=0$, or $\tau = T-t= 2$, the mean adjoint fields also exhibit growth in energy.
 This behavior arises from the randomized initial condition used in the forward simulation, which dominates the diffusive effects and leads to amplified adjoint sensitivity at later backward times.
+The hatched region in figure~\ref{fig:dod_spectrum}(b) indicates the spin-up interval $\tau \geq 1.8$, corresponding to the first $T_{\mathrm{spin}}=0.2$ of forward time.

-To illustrate the convergence of these statistics, we include lighter-colored lines in the background of panel $(b)$, representing the statistics calculated from smaller subsets of the ensemble.
+To illustrate the convergence of these statistics, we include lighter-colored lines in the background of panel $(b)$, representing the statistics calculated from different sizes of ensemble: ${50,100,200,400,1000,3000}$.
 As the sample size increases, these curves converge toward the solid lines.
 For chaotic systems, achieving full statistical convergence for the ensemble mean is difficult.
-For the current two-dimensional system, although our final ensemble size is limited by local computational resources, the calculated $\|\overline{\boldsymbol{u}^{\dagger}}\|^2$ and $\overline{\| \boldsymbol{u}^{\dagger} \|^2}$ clearly converge to the thick lines with 3000 samples.
+For the current two-dimensional HIT system, the calculated $\|\overline{\boldsymbol{u}^{\dagger}}\|^2$ and $\overline{\| \boldsymbol{u}^{\dagger} \|^2}$ clearly converge to the thick lines computed using 3000 samples.